znsio/specmatic-documentation/Features.md

 * Types of all values (e.g. a header value should be a number, a json value at a specific key should be boolean)
 * Tabular notation to make payload description easier to read for complex payloads (currently supports json)

-The Examples keyword in Gherkin can be used to provide values that align the server with the client.
+The Examples keyword in Gherkin can be used to provide specific values to use.
+If an example is present for a particular parameter, it is not auto generated.

 ## Test Mode